adeason/openafs/doc/process/howto-use-gerrit.md

 The Gerrit workflow is patch-oriented.
 Patches are logical changes that are tracked across revisions.
-This makes using Gerrit different than other popular Git based change management systems.
+This makes using Gerrit different than other popular Git based change management systems, which are branch-oriented.
 In order to track changes to patches, Gerrit assigns a unique identifier called a `Change-Id` to each change, independent of Git commit SHA1 hashes.

 * Individual patches are submitted instead of **pull requests**.
 * A unique `Change-Id` is associated with each patch.